The Legend of the Selkies | Ultimate Mythology Blog – Top Selkie Facts

 Origins of the Legend of the Selkies

-You might wonder where these strange stories of selkies and fairies came from and how they came to be.
+You might wonder where these strange legends of the selkies and fairies came from and how they came to be.
 The Selkie origin is fascinating.
-Before the advent of modern medicine, many physiological and physical conditions were unexplainable and physicians were unable to treat them.
+Before the advent of modern medicine, many physiological and physical conditions were unexplainable, and physicians were unable to treat them.
 Consequently, when children were born with abnormalities, it was common to blame the fairies.

-The MacCodrum clan of the Outer Hebrides claimed to be descendants from a union between a fisherman and a selkie so they became known as the “MacCodrums of the seals”.
+The MacCodrum clan of the Outer Hebrides claimed to be descendants of a union between a fisherman and a selkie, so they became known as the “MacCodrums of the seals”.
 This was an explanation for a hereditary growth of skin between their fingers that made their hands look like flippers.

-A 2000 Australian made-for-TV film titled Selkie also portrayed the story of a teenage boy who begins to notice changes in his body, such as growing scales and webbed fingers, that suggest he is somehow connected to a legendary line of Selkies.
+A 2000 Australian made-for-TV film titled Selkie also portrayed the story of a teenage boy who begins to notice changes in his body, such as growing scales and webbed fingers.
+The changes suggest he is somehow connected to a legendary line of Selkies.

 The Selkie Meets High Fashion

-Kimberley Gordon, born in the UK, before moving to California, was inspired by the legend of the Selkie, so much so that she designed a collection.
+Kimberley Gordon, born in the UK before moving to California, was inspired by the legend of the Selkies, so much so that she designed a clothing collection.

 Gordon was inspired by the idea of the selkie woman who was captured and forced to marry a human.
-The selkies eventual escape represented the idea of finding yourself in a trapped situation and finding your freedom by starting again.
-The dress has become a viral hit. hopefully allowing more people to learn about the fascinating marvel that is Celtic folkore.
+The selkie’s eventual escape represented the idea of finding yourself in a trapped situation and regaining your freedom by starting again.
+The dress has become a viral hit, hopefully allowing more people to learn about the fascinating marvel that is Celtic folklore.

 More on the Legend of the Selkies

 So, are selkies real?
-The legend of the selkies has been around for hundreds of years and maybe we’ll never find out if there any trace of truth to them, but just like the myth of the Loch Ness Monster, people will never stop looking into it and searching for the truth behind the legends.
+The legend of the selkies has been around for hundreds of years.
+Maybe we’ll never find out if there any trace of truth to them, but just like the myth of the Loch Ness Monster, people will never stop looking into it and searching for the truth behind the legends.

-In the meantime, the stories you can find are totally fascinating and can be found everywhere around Ireland, Scotland and many countries in Northern Europe, such as Ireland’s most powerful supernatural race, the Tuatha de Danann, or the fairies and monsters they encountered.
+In the meantime, the mythological stories are totally fascinating.
+They can be found everywhere around Ireland, Scotland and many countries in Northern Europe.
+Other intriguing stories like the legend of the selkies are those such as Ireland’s most powerful supernatural race, the Tuatha de Danann, or the fairies and monsters they encountered.

 Since most myths are based on realistic stories, I guess we can assume that the myths of the selkie folk can have a basis in reality as well.
-Whether due to mysterious illnesses or unexplained disappearances, the stories of the selkies might be more realistic than we think.
+Whether due to mysterious illnesses or unexplained disappearances, the legend of the Selkies might be more realistic than we think.

 Note: there are many different spellings of ‘Selkie’ including, selkie folk, selkie fowk, seilkie, sejlki, selky, silkey, silkie, saelkie, sylkie.
-In Irish Gaelic, Selkies are sometimes referred to as séala (seal), murdúch (mermaid) or merrow (anglicized version). it is sometimes called the seal woman myth.
+In Irish Gaelic, Selkies are sometimes referred to as séala (seal), murdúch (mermaid) or merrow (anglicized version).
+They are sometimes called the seal woman myth.

-The Selkie is Ireland’s and Scotland’s take on a mythological marine creature, similar to mermaids, sirens and swan maidens in other cultures.
-It is a creature that takes the form of a seal in the water, but is able to take off the seal skin on land and emerge as an irresistible human to land dwellers.
+The legend of the Selkies is Ireland’s and Scotland’s take on a mythological marine creature, similar to mermaids, sirens and swan maidens in other cultures.
+It is a creature that takes the form of a seal in the water but is able to take off the seal skin on land and emerge as an irresistible human to land dwellers.

-The Legend of the Selkie tells the tale of a female selkie who washed to shore.
+The Legend of the Selkies tells the tale of a female selkie who washed to shore.
 A human man found her and stole her seal skin, trapping her in a human form.
-The selkie marries the man and throughout her captivity, the wife longs to return to her true home in the sea and always gazes longingly at the ocean, as she is determined to make her way home.
+The selkie marries the man, and throughout her captivity, she longs to return to her true home in the sea.
+The selkie woman always gazes longingly at the ocean as she is determined to make her way home.

 What does ‘Selkie’ mean?